RobotLocomotion/drake-iiwa-driver/README.md

 /24, or 255.255.255.0).
 KUKA recommends directly attaching the computer to the KONI port instead of using a switch.

+On the SmartPad, turn the key switch, and choose the "AUT" mode, then turn the key switch back.
+Choose either "DrakeFRITorqueDriver" or "DrakeFRIPositionDriver" from "Application".
+Press the green "Play" button on the left sidebar of the SmartPad.

 Next, build the driver program to communicate with the iiwa arm using FRI, and with the controlling application using LCM.
 Compiling this project will output a single program in the build directory called